ninogogol/memory-game/readme.md

 # Memory Game

-**This is a JavaScript implementation of a memory game.
+**This is a JavaScript implementation of a memory game (Desktop).
 The game generates 6 pairs of unique images and randomizes their position on the board.
 The objective of the game is to find all 6 pairs of cards by clicking on them.
 Once all pairs are found or the timer runs out, the game ends and displays the final score.**